Serverless architecture done right: How to build event-driven architectures

 If you want to truly leverage serverless computing, your applications must be event-driven, stateless, and loosely coupled, ensuring maximum scalability and efficiency.

 This guide will break down what makes a true serverless architecture, common mistakes to avoid, and best practices for building scalable, event-driven applications.
+We’ll also explore how to build a proper serverless API without Lambda and review real-world serverless implementations.

 What is a true serverless architecture?